11 Dec 2025

 If Lighthouse improves as a side effect — great.

-If not, we don't care.
+If not, we care less.

-Because Google doesn't.
+Because Google largely doesn't.

 Lighthouse doesn't lie intentionally.